 - a.
-Conduct appropriate public health epidemiological studies to determine source of illness. - b.
-Inspect and investigate state-licensed and other facilities associated with suspected or confirmed food borne illness. - c.
-Assist with the recall of products. - d.
-Trace forward and back products with suspected ingredients. - e.
-Take field actions to mitigate incident (embargo, condemn, quarantine, etc.). - f.
-Through the EOC, coordinate with animal or plant production agencies or groups if the investigation requires access to or examination of raw food products.
+Provide laboratory capacity to conduct analysis on samples of food products and ingredients to assist in determining source, nature and scope of contamination event. - b.
+Inspect and investigate state-licensed, permitted, and other facilities associated with suspected or confirmed food borne illness. - c.
+Collect ingredient, raw agricultural commodity, product or environmental samples for laboratory analysis as necessary to determine the nature and scope of the event. - d.
+Assist with the recall of products. - e.
+Trace forward and back products with suspected ingredients. - f.
+Take field actions to mitigate incident (embargo, condemn, quarantine, etc.).

-g.
-Coordinate with HazMat teams for disposal of recalled hazardous food items.
+- g.
+Through the EOC, coordinate with animal or plant production agencies or groups if the investigation requires access to or examination of raw food products. - h.
+Coordinate with HazMat teams for disposal of recalled hazardous food items, as warranted by the circumstances.